projectcapsule/capsule/docs/operator/mtb/require-persistentvolumeclaim-for-storage.md

-# Block privilege escalation
+# Require PersistentVolumeClaim for storage

 **Profile Applicability:** L1

 **Type:** Behavioral Check

-**Category:** Control Plane Isolation
+**Category:** na

-**Description:** Control container permissions.
+**Description:** Tenants should not be able to use all volume types except `PersistentVolumeClaims`.

-**Rationale:** The security `allowPrivilegeEscalation` setting allows a process to gain more privileges from its parent process.
-Processes in tenant containers should not be allowed to gain additional priviliges.
+**Rationale:** In some scenarios, it would be required to disallow usage of any core volume types except PVCs.

 **Audit:**

-As cluster admin, define a `PodSecurityPolicy` that sets `allowPrivilegeEscalation=false` and map the policy to a tenant:
+As cluster admin, define a `PodSecurityPolicy` allowing only `PersistentVolumeClaim` volumes and map the policy to a tenant:

 ```yaml
 kubectl create -f - << EOF